realrubberduckdev/dp-blog/src/content/az900-exam.md

 The following are the tips on how to prepare for the AZ-900 exam.
 Based on what I did.
 As I progress towards more difficult areas of exams, I might adapt these and will do future blog posts about them.

 ## Studying
 The initial 'must-do', in my opinion, is to start with the self-paced interactive learning path as it would be recommended on the exam page.
 In the case of AZ-900, it is the [Azure Fundamentals Learning Path](https://docs.microsoft.com/en-us/learn/paths/azure-fundamentals/).
 This is a [gamified](https://en.wikipedia.org/wiki/Gamification) learning path, which got me interested for a few days.
 And I learnt quite a bit, even though I started with a bias that it all might be easy.
 The fundamentals have some really exciting points which are a must know if you are aiming to be an expert in Azure.
-Take the concept of Azure Government for instance or why Azure Germany is unique non-government cloud or availability set vs availability zones.
+Take the concept of Azure Government for instance or why Azure Germany is unique non-government cloud or availability sets vs availability zones.
 I had no idea about these.
 In case you do not too, do follow the learning path.

 I did search for related topics on [Pluralsight](https://pluralsight.com) but given this is a fundamentals exam, I didn't find any directly related learning paths on Pluralsight.
 Will continue checking for future exams and will add to posts then.